Connect with a certified trainer for free

 Spondylolisthesis (Degenerative) Symptoms & Treatment

-Spondylolisthesis is a condition in which one of the vertebrae of the lower spine "slips" forward in relation to another.
+Spondylolisthesis (degenerative) is a condition in which one vertebra of the lower spine "slips" forward about another.
 Spondylolisthesis is usually caused by stress on the joints of the lower back.
-It can also be associated with degeneration (arthritis) of the spine.
-Although this condition can cause low back pain and sciatica, it may cause no symptoms at all.
+It can also be associated with degenerative changes (arthritis) of the spine, particularly in cases related to the aging spine.
+Although this condition can cause low back pain and sciatica, it may cause no symptoms.

 Spondylolisthesis (Degenerative) Hero Image 2

-Spondylolisthesis is a condition in which one of the vertebrae of the lower spine “slips” forward in relation to another.
+Spondylolisthesis is a condition in which one of the vertebrae of the lower spine “slips” forward about another.
 Spondylolisthesis is usually caused by stress on the joints of the lower back.
-It can also be associated with degeneration (arthritis) of the spine.
-Although this condition can cause low back pain and sciatica, it may cause no symptoms at all.
+It can also be associated with degenerative changes (arthritis) in the spine.
+Although this condition can cause low back pain and sciatica, it may cause no symptoms.

 What causes Spondylolisthesis (Degenerative)?